 Safeguarding determines the actions that we take to keep children safe and protect them from harm in all aspects of their school life.
-As a school we are committed to safeguarding and promoting the welfare of all of our pupils and staff1.
+As part of the OLoL Trust, we are committed to safeguarding and promoting the welfare of all of our pupils and staff.